-In Yemen as in the greater part of Arabic countries, there are only some specialized epidemiological studies devoted to malignancies1-7, and for this reason it is imperative to promote, update, build and continue to provide studies on the comportments of tumors with the aim of achieving greater impact and impact on public health, with diagnosis early and appropriate treatment with the aim of enhancing survival and minimizing subsequent potential consequences.
-Bladder cancer is a heterogeneous group of tumors and is the sixth most common cancer worldwide and the next most frequent malignancy of the genitourinary system subsequent to prostate cancer.
-The natural history of bladder cancers is their recurrence and progression to higher grades and stages.
-Urothelial (transitional cell) carcinoma is the most common type of bladder cancer .
-Bladder tumors are more common in industrial areas and their incidence increases with exposure to cigarette smoking and arylamine.
-Schistosoma haematobium is considering to be pathologically associated with squamous neoplasms (SNs) plus transitional cell carcinoma of the bladder.
-This corresponds to the high prevalence of this type of cancer in the regions of the world infected with Schistosoma haematobium .
-The clinical consequence of bladder cancers depends on their differentiation, histological grade and most significantly, the depth of invasion of these lesions.
-Tumor grade and stage of urothelial carcinoma are closely related to progression, recurrence, and survival rates of patients Currently there is no standardized grading system for bladder cancer.
-The most commonly used regimens depend on the degree of metastasis.
-The World Health Organization and the International Society of Urology (WHO/ISUP) in 1998 made a decision to categorize many of these tumors as urothelial neoplasms .
+In Yemen as in the greater part of Arabic countries, there are only some particular epidemiological studies devoted to malignancies1-7, and for this reason it is imperative to promote, update, build and continue to provide studies on the comportments of tumors with the aim of achieving greater impact on public health, early diagnosis and appropriate treatment always will enhancing survival and minimizing subsequent potential consequences.
+Bladder cancer is a heterogeneous group of tumors and is the sixth most common cancer international and the next most frequent tumor of the genitourinary system subsequent to prostate cancer.
+The natural description of bladder cancers is their reappearance and progression to higher grades and stages8.
+Urothelial (transitional cell) carcinoma is the most common type of bladder cancer9.
+Bladder tumors are more common in industrial areas and their incidence increases with exposure to cigarette smoking and arylamine10.
+Schistosoma haematobium is considering being pathologically associated with squamous neoplasms (SNs) plus transitional cell carcinoma of the bladder.
+This corresponds to the high prevalence of this type of cancer in the regions of the world infected with S. haematobium11.
+The clinical consequence of bladder cancers depends on their histological grade differentiation, and significantly, the depth of invasion of these lesions.
+Tumor grade and stage of urothelial carcinoma are closely related to progression, recurrence, and survival rates of patients9.
+Currently there is no standardized grading system for bladder cancer.
+The most commonly used regimens depend on the degree of metastasis12.
+The World Health Organization and the International Society of Urology (WHO/ISUP) in 1998 made a decision to categorize many of these tumors as urothelial neoplasms12.